 What is Postpartum Hair Loss?

-Postpartum excessive hair shedding, also known as telogen effluvium, is not true hair loss.
-Yes, medically, there is a difference between hair loss and hair shedding!
+Postpartum excessive hair shedding, also known as telogen effluvium, is not true hair loss.1 Yes, there is a difference between hair loss and hair shedding!
 Hair loss occurs when something stops hair from growing.
-According to the American Academy of Dermatology Association, it is normal to shed 50-100 hairs a day.
-Excessive shedding is common in people who have experienced a significant stressor, including considerable weight loss, undergoing an operation, following an acute febrile illness, experiencing a stressful event such as losing a loved one or job, and falling estrogen levels after giving birth.
+According to the American Academy of Dermatology Association, it is normal to shed 50-100 hairs daily.2 Excessive shedding is common in people who have experienced a significant stressor, including considerable weight loss, undergoing an operation, following an acute febrile illness, experiencing a stressful event such as losing a loved one or job, and falling estrogen levels after giving birth.
 Your hair actually stops shedding during pregnancy.
 Perhaps you have noticed full, voluminous hair while expecting.
 But the shedding resumes all at once after birth.

 Postpartum Hair Loss is Normal